real-niacat/VallKarri/README.md

 Cataclysm cards are consumables with a massive upside and downside, they can help greatly, or make you lose if you aren't careful.

-Aesthetic cards apply vatiotus editions to jokers.
+Aesthetic cards apply various editions to jokers.

 Tauic Spectral cards are rare, empowered versions of the normal Spectral cards.